 This page contains information about the structure of this class, including what tools we're using and the procedures regarding homework, concept checks, etc...

-There will be a total of 8-10 Psets this quarter.
+There will be a total of 8 Psets this quarter.
 Unless otherwise stated, they will be due every Wednesday at 11:59pm PST.
 Everybody will have 6 late days they can use, with a maximum of three late days to be used on a single PSet.
 There is no process to using late days other than submitting your homework late (we will keep track of late days used).
-Additionally, your lowest homework grade will be dropped.
+Additionally, your lowest homework grade will be dropped in final grade calculations.

 Gradescope: See this pdf by Gradescope for detailed instructions on how to submit PDFs and scan handwritten documents.
 Make sure to label pages on Gradescope as not doing so will result in a penalty.

 Lectures: Lectures will be synchronous this quarter, meaning that content will be taught in lecture, live.
 However, there will also be recordings available if you can't make it to lecture for whatever reason.
-You can find the link to lecture under the Zoom tab in Canvas.
-You can find the recordings in the Panopto Recordings tab on the left of Canvas.
+You can find the link to the recorded lectures under the Panopto tab in Canvas.
+Annotated slides will be released after lecture.

-Concept Checks: After every lecture, a concept check will become available on Gradescope (linked in the calendar).
+Concept Checks: About 30 mins after every lecture, a concept check will become available on Gradescope (linked in the calendar).
 These will be small "quizzes" meant to check your basic understanding of the material and keep you on track.
-They will be due 30 minutes before the A lecture the next day.
-E.g., after lecture on January 6, a concept check will go live that is due January 8, 9:00am PST.
-We will be dropping the 3 lowest concept check grades from your final grade.
+They will be due 30 minutes before the next lecture.
+E.g., after lecture on September 29th, a concept check will go live that is due October 1st, 1:00pm PST.

-Office Hours: TAs, Hunter, and Rachel will host office hours throughout the week.
+Office Hours: TAs and Anna will host office hours throughout the week.
+Most will be over zoom, but some will be in person.
 More information about how to join them and the schedule can be found at Course Staff (Office Hours).

 Videos from Summer 2020: These videos were made by Alex Tsun for CSE 312 20su.
 They are available as an additional resource that you might find useful.